samueldobbie/markup/README.md

 - Add user accounts.
 - Add ability for users to join a team and share ontologies, documents, guidelines, annotations, etc.
-- Enable users to input data, or provide examples for synthetic data, to train custom models without technical expertise.
 - Accessible version for colour-blind users.
 - Add ability to perform text and image classification.
 - Add ability to annotate images.